Tuesday, October 11, 2022

 Here’s the real reason we don’t tell what we are working on: it’s because behind that door, we are playing pretend, with chalk and cardboard and bits of things that we find lying around.
 It’s like a giant sandbox, where ideas and words and images pile up until they start to sprout into real things made out of steel and epoxy and wood and paint and whatever else will help us bring that pretend play into reality.
 But while we are building, the essence of the exhibit is just vapor, and if anybody looks at it too closely, it dissolves like Eurydice walking towards her Orpheus.

 On a purely practical level, this unconventional method of exhibit design is made possible by two things.
-The first is that Kidcity is a nonprofit organization, run by a board of directors.
+The first is that we have an open-minded board of directors (we're a non-profit).
 Without their faith in this process, we would never get to enjoy the wonderful possibilities that emerge without the constraints of deadlines or exhibit plans or budgets or learning objectives.
-And the second thing is that, since around 2003, Kidcity has been able to pay our bills from our earned income, including new exhibit construction, so we don’t have to rely on fundraising.
+And the second thing is that, since around 2003, we've been able to pay our bills from our earned income, including new exhibit construction, so we don’t have to rely on fundraising.
 We are able to build what we want for our visitors, instead of worrying about what donors might want.
 It’s not that these two perspectives are always in opposition, but they can be, and it can really throw a wrench in the works of creativity.
 And of course there is a third thing that makes all this possible, which is the willingness and the many different flavors of genius on the Kidcity staff, especially our exhibit artist, Scott Kessel, and our exhibit maker, Matt Niland.
 It’s an amazing group of people to play pretend with!

 Even though we can’t talk about it, building an exhibit without imagining YOU playing in it would be meaningless!
 We can’t wait for that time to come.
 But both of us - builder and visitor - just have to be patient.